India, Part 2

 Mysuru

 Our time in Mysuru was lovely and we hope to return for a longer stay in the future.
 We stayed in Gokulam Family Home, a lovely home that gave us room to spread out and had a small outdoor space we all enjoyed.
 We especially loved grabbing coffee around the corner.
 The coffee was amazing and the man running it quickly befriended A5, shouting out his name and hello each time we walked past.
-Our area felt authentic but was also full of yogis from aborad, giving the neighborhood a vibe we found fascinating.
+Our area felt authentic but was also full of yogis from abroad, giving the neighborhood a vibe we found fascinating.

 Comments